-If Norvergence did not invest 3% of total capital invested by the leasing companies, it may be concluded that since Norvergence had no "substantive" equity (according to FASB, their standard requires at least a 3% investment in order to qualify as a "substantive" investor), this arrangement between leasing companies and Norvergence was, in fact, a Special Purpose Entity (SPE) for the benefit of leasing companies.
+If Norvergence did not invest 3% of total capital invested by the leasing companies, it may be concluded that since Norvergence had no "substantive" equity (according to FASB, their standard requires at least a 3% investment in order to qualify as a "substantive" investor), this arrangement between leasing companies and Norvergence was, in fact, a Special Purpose Entity (SPE) for the benefit of leasing companies.3

-In the Norvergence case, the SPE would be, what's called a layered SILO with each of the leasing companies having no cross collateralization would, individually consolidate their accounting with Norvergence.
-"The holder in due course" defense against the linkage of leasing
+In the Norvergence case, the SPE would be a layered SILO with each of the leasing companies, with no cross collateralization, individually consolidating their accounting with Norvergence.
+"The holder in due course" defense against the linkage of leasing companies to Norvergence's misdeeds, in this case of consolidation, is no longer a lifeboat for leasing companies.